-- Improve Data and Information Systems.
+Improve Data and Information Systems

 Better systems for collecting, tracking, and analyzing important measures should be pursued.
-This includes both outcome indicators of innovation, like number of businesses and jobs in key sectors, as well as the success of particular programs and financial incentives, which should make public sector investment decisions more efficient. - Nurture the Region's Industry Clusters.
+This includes both outcome indicators of innovation, like number of businesses and jobs in key sectors, as well as the success of particular programs and financial incentives, which should make public sector investment decisions more efficient.

+Nurture the Region's Industry Clusters

 Organizing the region strategically around clusters of regional specialization can help target investment decisions and reduce duplication of effort.
-These efforts should focus on how to make the region's successful clusters grow and prosper in the 21st century and enable the region be proactive in terms of funding and other opportunities. - Increase the Commercialization of Research, Target Investment Decisions, and Pursue New Financing Opportunities.
+These efforts should focus on how to make the region's successful clusters grow and prosper in the 21st Century and enable the region to be proactive in terms of funding and other opportunities.

+Increase the Commercialization of Research, Target Investment Decisions, and Pursue New Financing Opportunities

 Increasing the commercialization of research requires better linkages among diverse groups, more awareness about what research is being done, and better training for both researchers and entrepreneurs.
-Leaders should also explore ways to increase the supply of venture capital to enable entrepreneurs and start-up firms to locate and thrive in this region. - Create a Culture of Innovation.
+Leaders should also explore ways to increase the supply of venture capital to enable entrepreneurs and start-up firms to locate and thrive in this region.

+Create a Culture of Innovation

 To become a leader in innovation, our region needs to change attitudes to support the experimentation and creativity necessary to produce commercial innovations.
 Innovative success stories should be publicized to help educate the region about the value of experimentation.
-Furthermore, the State and local government should identify and reform regulations or ordinances which might be creating barriers to innovation.
+Furthermore, the state and local government should identify and reform regulations or ordinances which might be creating barriers to innovation.

-Beyond these actions, a highly skilled workforce is vital to support economic innovation.2
+Beyond these actions, a highly skilled workforce is vital to support economic innovation. $^{\rm 2}$

-1.1 Benefits
+6.1 Benefits

 Innovation directly impacts major economic outcomes, like increased global competitiveness and good jobs.
-The outputs of innovation- goods and services that are faster, cheaper, and better- benefit consumers in a multitude of ways.
-New technologies and processes can save people money and time, enhance quality of life, and improve health and life expectancy.
+The outputs of innovation - goods and services that are faster, cheaper, and better benefit consumers in a multitude of ways.